srkovnar/wherehouse/subsystems/communication/README.md

 6. Search for "esp8266"
 7. Install the board labeled "esp8266 by ESP8266 Community"

-### Additional Firmware Libraries <a name="fw_libraries"></a>
+### Arduino IDE Libraries <a name="fw_libraries"></a>

 ESPAsyncWebServer.h (https://github.com/me-no-dev/ESPAsyncWebServer)
-- This is used by the project
+- Used by ESP8266 firmware and test code

 ESPAsyncTCP.h (https://github.com/me-no-dev/ESPAsyncTCP)
 - Required for ESPAsyncWebServer.h to work

+To install an Arduino library:
+1. Download the library from Github.
+    1. Open the Github link to the library in a web browser
+    2. Click on the button that says "<> Code".
+This will bring up a menu.
+    3. In the menu that appears, click on "Download ZIP".
+This will download a .zip folder containing all of the files needed for the library to work.
+    4. Keep track of where this .zip file is.
+It will probably be in your "Downloads" folder.
+2. Open Arduino IDE
+3. Add the library to your Arduino libraries.
+    1. In the toolbar at the top of the Arduino IDE window, click "Sketch" to bring up a drop-down menu.
+    2. Hover over "Include Library", then click on "Add .ZIP Library...".
+A window will appear showing your files.
+    3. In the window that just appeared, find the .zip file that you downloaded in step 1.
+It is most likely in your downloads folder with a name that matches the name of the library (For example, the .zip for ESPAsyncWebServer.h is called `ESPAsyncWebServer-Master.zip`).
+    4. Click on the .zip file, then click the "Open" button.
+This will put the library in your Arduino libraries folder (usually `~/Arduino/libraries` or something similar).
+    5. You can delete the .zip file now.
+You don't need it anymore.
+4. The library is now available for you to use, and can be targeted by adding `#include <LIBRARY_NAME.h>` to your code, where "LIBRARY_NAME" is replaced with the name of your library, for example, ESPAsyncWebServer.h.

 ### KiCad Libraries <a name="kicad_libraries"></a>

 kicad-ESP8266 (https://github.com/jdunmire/kicad-ESP8266)
 - Contains schematic and PCB footprints for most commonly used ESP8266 modules, including the ESP-01 which is being used in this project.

-- Installation instructions:
+To install a KiCad library:
 1. Download files from the Github link listed above
 2. Open KiCad
 3. In the toolbar, go to "Preferences", then click on "Manage Symbol Libraries".
 A window will appear.
 4. In the window that just appeared, click on "Global Libraries" near the top.
 5. Click on the Folder icon near the bottom.
 6. In the file browser that appears, find the file `kicad-ESP8266/ESP8266.lib`.
 Click on it, then click "Open".
 7. Name it "ESP8266", then click "OK".
 8. Repeat steps 3 through 7, but go to "Manage Footprint Libraries" instead of "Manage Symbol Libraries".

 ## Firmware <a name="esp_firmware"></a>